 The Rab Xenon (formerly the Rab Xenon X) once again is a shining star amongst insulative jackets on the market.
 It stands out for its ultra-packable and lightweight construction that offers a high warmth to weight ratio.
 The continuous shell is windproof, allowing you to climb or hike high while staying protected and warm.
 The 60-grams of recycled stratus insulation is light and airy, capturing heat while you're in motion.
 The liners retain the heat well, making it an excellent layer underneath a shell for super cold weather, or an excellent stand-alone jacket during adventures in autumn-like weather.
 Unfortunately, it's not incredibly breathable, and the fit, while slimmer this year, is still quite boxy.
-It's our first choice for ultralight missions and everyday wear, given its super light design, and wins this award for the fifth year in a row.
+It's our first choice for ultralight missions and everyday wear, given its super light design.

 Rab Xenon Hoodie - Women's Review